-- Build food calorimeter or even you can purchase it.
+- Build a food calorimeter, or even you can purchase it.

-- Collect different samples of algae from different sources like pond, ocean, marshes, or even swamps.
-Then, store these algae specimens in jar which is filled with some water.
+- Collect different samples of algae from different sources like ponds, oceans, marshes, or even swamps.
+Then, store these algae specimens in a jar which is filled with some water.

 - Note conditions in the notebook as to from where you have got the samples

-- Also record as to these conditions that had placed a growth stress on these algae.
+- Also, record these conditions that had placed a growth stress on these algae.

-- Make a hypothesis predicting as to which sample of algae contains more oil
+- Make a hypothesis predicting which sample of algae contains more oil

-- Take off the water from specimen containing the algae by heating in the microwave oven.
+- Take off the water from the specimen containing the algae by heating it in the microwave oven.
 Make sure you do not burn any of the algae

 - Measure about equal quantities of each kind of dried algae

-- Later fill up the water chamber of the calorimeter up to calibration point.
-Then measure water temperature
+- Later fill up the water chamber of the calorimeter to the calibration point.
+Then measure the water temperature

-- Continue the process of burning till the samples gets reduced to carbon.
+- Continue the process of burning till the samples get reduced to carbon.

-- Then, measure temperature of water after the completion of burning up of algae
+- Then, measure the temperature of the water after the completion of the burning up of algae.

-- Compute the number of calories that is produced by the burning of algae.
+- Compute the number of calories that are produced by the burning of algae.

 - Repeat this process for each of the samples of algae

-- Now, differentiate between the number of calories that is produced by burning up of each of samples of algae
+- Now, differentiate between the number of calories that are produced by burning up each of the samples of algae

-- Assess this hypothesis in the light of your experiment.
+- Assess this hypothesis in light of your experiment.

-Algaes require water, sunlight, nutrients along with carbon dioxide in order to grow.
-By photosynthesis process, algaes convert carbon dioxide into glucose.
-This glucose is broken down into some fatty acids which under the normal conditions are used for the production of membranes for the new algal cells.
-When these algaes are starved out of nutrients, then the fatty acids in them produce the fat molecules which is nothing but the oil or the fuel.
-Most of the algae does not produce much of oil unless & un-till they get physiologically stressed or say when they do not get their basic requirements which are necessary for the growth.
+Algaes require water, sunlight, and nutrients, along with carbon dioxide, in order to grow.
+Through the photosynthesis process, algae convert carbon dioxide into glucose.
+This glucose is broken down into some fatty acids, which under normal conditions, are used for the production of membranes for the new algal cells.
+When these algae are starved of nutrients, then the fatty acids in them produce fat molecules, which are nothing but oil or fuel.
+Most algae do not produce much oil unless & un-till they get physiologically stressed or, say, when they do not get their basic requirements which are necessary for growth.

 For more information on CBSE exams, syllabus and notifications, stay tuned with BYJU’S. At BYJU’S, CBSE students are also provided with the latest sample papers, question papers, worksheets and other exam materials to help them learn in a better way.